BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hedonist Eudamonism/Epicureans.md

 - Epicurus attacks those, including Aristotle, who claim that the virtues and the f i ne are goods in themselves independently of whether or not they are sources of pleasure
 - Justice is simply the result of an agreement to avoid mutual aggression
 - As Epicurus says, self-suff i ciency and adaptation do not require us to make do with little if we can have more without danger.
+- denies that in Epicurean friendship we come to care about the good of the other for the other’s own sake.
+To form this concern we would have to believe that the good of the other is non-instrumentally good.
+But since that would be a non-instrumental good other than pleasure, it is not open to a consistent Epicurean.
+The Epicurean enjoys the company of his friend because it yields pleasures that he values independently of caring about the interests of the friend.
+This view, then, admits that Epicurus cannot accept the best kind of Aristotelian friendship, but argues that this is no loss.
+In valuing concern for the other for the other’s own sake, we are victims of empty belief, because we do not recognize the essential aspects of friendship on a hedonist basis (F i 66).
+To gain the security that we value in friendship, we must love our friends equally with ourselves.⁶⁸ That is why we are pleased by the pleasures of our friends, just as we are by our own, and suffer in their sufferings.
+But this equality does not imply that we are concerned non-instrumentally for our friends.

 # Weaknesses